 Why measuring if children have well visits is important:

-- Children need to have many visits to their doctor in the first 15 months of life.
+- Children need to have many visits to their primary care provider in the first 15 months of life.
 These well visits (check-ups) are to see how well a child is growing and to provide preventive care, such as screening tests and vaccines to protect against childhood diseases.
-These visits are also a way for parents and doctors to start working with each other as partners for the child's health.
+These visits are also a way for parents and clinicians to start working with each other as partners for the child's health.

 Women's Health